Latest IRS Updates and News Releases

 Spokane Regional Business Center (SRBC), 801 W. Riverside Avenue, Suite 444, Spokane

-Check website for current listings and registration information.
+Check website for other workshop topics and registration information.

 Employer's Introduction to L&I Workshops